Tamas-Gavlider/2410-hackhaton-team5/README.md

 ### Features

-All pages feature a fully responsive navbar that transforms into a hamburger menu on smaller screens.<br>
+All pages feature a fully responsive navbar that transforms into a hamburger menu on smaller screens and a [favicon](static/images/apple-touch-icon.png) in the browser tab.<br>
 Navbar if user logged in<br>
 ![Logged in](docs/screenshots/logged-in-header.png)
 Navbar if user is not registered/logged in<br>